pyeventsourcing/eventsourcing/docs/topics/features.rst

     management system by introducing a new active record strategy.
 The database schema can be varied by using an alternative active record class.

+**Data integrity** - stored events can be hashed to check data integrity of individual records, so you cannot lose information in transit or get database corruption without being able to detect it.
+Sequences of events can be hash-chained, and the entire sequence of events checked for integrity, so if the last hash can be independently validated, then so can the entire sequence.

 **Optimistic concurrency control** — can be used to ensure a distributed or horizontally scaled application doesn't become inconsistent due to concurrent method execution.
 Leverages any optimistic concurrency controls in the database